PdxCodeGuild/PythonFullStack1/0_Intro/docs/0_Beginning/course-logistics.md

 ## Technology

-Everyone is going to be using Python 3, PyCharm, Atom, and Google Chrome for their development in this class.
+Everyone is going to be using Python 3.6.0+, PyCharm, Atom, and Google Chrome for their development in this class.
 This is a requirement, so everyone has access to the same tools and can help each other out.
-You'll need to have at least OS X 10.8 or Windows 7 installed.